lena-aiu/Life-Balance-Wheel/README.md

 - Validation of attributes for Users, Activities, Exercises information.
 - CRUD operations for models in controllers.
 - Views for index, new, edit, and show pages.
-- Forms controls, links, css and Bootstrap controls, images, colors, fonts.
+- Forms controls, links, css and Bootstrap controls, images, colors, fonts, dropdown, search.
 - Rspec for testing some of CRUD operations

 Also: